On 13-Crossing-Critical Graphs with Arbitrarily Large Degrees: Theorem without Assistance of a Computer

 In (III); considering (possibly parallel) $k$ top and $\ell$ bottom blue edges, the drawings of each cycle consisting of one top, one bottom, and between two and six interconnecting red edges separates $x_1$ from $u_5$ and $x_2$ from $v_5$, and so there must be an additional crossing on each of the green edges $u_5x_1$ and $x_2v_5$.
 There are $\min(k,\ell)\leq3$ such edge-disjoint cycles, and hence the claimed minimum number of crossings with each green edge.

-For switching and bottom blue edges, we get the same conclusion only for one of the two green edges.
+In (IV); we define the $\min(k,\ell)$ edge-disjoint cycles analogously as in (III) (but this time with possible self-crossings); now, each of them is guaranteed to separate only one of $x_1$ from $u_5$ or $x_2$ from $v_5$, and so we get a lesser conclusion of (IV) the same way.

-We summarize the case of $G_0$ as in Fig.~\ref{fig:tworedgray}(a) according to the number of bottom edges.
+Next, we summarize the case of $G_0$ as in Fig.~\ref{fig:tworedgray}(a) according to the number of bottom edges.
 If no blue edge is bottom, then we have at least $6\cdot3=18$ crossings by (II).
-If the combined weight of the bottom edges is at most $2$, then we have at least $4\cdot3=12$ crossings by (II), plus a crossing by (III).
-If the combined weight of the bottom edges equals $3$, then we have $2$ crossings by (I), at least $3\cdot3=9$ crossings by (II), and at least $2$ crossings by (III), summing to~$\geq13$.
-If the combined weight of the bottom edges equals $4$, then we have at least $5$ crossings by (I), at least $2\cdot3=6$ crossings by (II), and at least $2$ crossings by (III), summing again to~$\geq13$.
+If the combined weight of the bottom edges is at most $2$, then we have at least $4\cdot3=12$ crossings by (II), plus a crossing by (III),(IV).
+If the weight of the bottom edges equals $3$, then we have $2$ crossings by (I), at least $3\cdot3=9$ crossings by (II), and at least $2$ crossings by (III), summing to~$\geq13$.
+If the weight of the bottom edges equals $4$, then we have at least $5$ crossings by (I), at least $2\cdot3=6$ crossings by (II), and at least $2$ crossings by (III), summing again to at least~$13$.

 We are left with the cases in which the weight of the bottom edges is $6$ or~$5$.
-First, if all blue edges are bottom, they pairwise give desired ${6\choose2}-2=13$ crossings by~(I).
-Second, if one of blue $u_4v_1,u_1v_4$ is top (or switching) and all other blue edges are bottom, we get at least $5+2\cdot4+4=17$ crossings (or $5+2\cdot3+2=13$ crossings) by the claims (I), (II) and (III) in this order.
-Similarly, if one of $u_3v_2,u_2v_3$ is top (or switching) and all other blue are bottom, we get $8+4+2=14$ crossings (or $10+3+1=14$ crossings) by (I),(II),(III) again.
+If all blue edges are bottom, they pairwise give desired ${6\choose2}-2=13$ crossings by~(I).
+Otherwise, one of $u_3v_2,u_2v_3$, say $e$, is top or switching and all other blue edges are bottom.
+If $e$ is top, then we get $8$ crossings by (I), $4$ crossings by (II) and $2$ crossings by (III), together $8+4+2=14$ crossings.
+If $e$ is switching, then we get at least $8+2=10$ crossings by (I), $3$ crossings by (II) and $1$ crossing by (III), together $10+3+1=14$ again.